Ticket t+: Operation

 The Ticket t+ was small and rectangular, composed mainly of stiff paper (similar to the Carte Orange), and listed the public transport modes for which it was valid.
 On the back side of the Ticket t+ was a black magnetic strip to store data.
 The user fed the Ticket t+ into a turnstile machine and the machine returned it.

-The Ticket t+ was valid for single trips on the Métro network, allowing for transfers, up to 90 minutes.
+The Ticket t+ was valid for single trips on the Metro network, allowing for transfers, up to 90 minutes.
 It was also valid for single trips on the RER and Transilien networks inside the city limits of Paris (zone 1).
 This led to a number of anomalies, such as travel being permitted to Stade de France via line 13 to Saint Denis Porte de Paris but not to La Plaine Stade de France via line B nor Stade de France Saint Denis via line D, and travel being permitted to La Défense via line 1 but not via line A.

 The Ticket t+ was valid for single trips on the bus and tramway networks, allowing for transfers, up to 90 minutes.
 It was not valid for a return trip using the same line and could not be used to board the same line after interrupting a single trip.
-It was also not valid for transfers between the bus/tramway network and the Métro/RER/Transilien network.
+It was also not valid for transfers between the bus/tramway network and the Metro/RER/Transilien network.

 The Ticket t+ was not valid for trips on tramway lines T11, T12, or T13, or Orly Airport station on Metro line 14.
 It was also not valid for trips on the RER or Transilien networks outside the city limits of Paris (zones 2-5), including trips to/from La Défense, Versailles, or Disneyland Paris.
 For these trips, an Origin-Destination Ticket was required.